Gautams-GitHub/charts/README.md

 ## Meta of project

-Trying to setup an App with using Create-React-App or Vite like tools.
+Trying to setup an App *without* using Create-React-App or Vite like tools.

 - Added a package.json
 - Ran npm install